 - Practicing nighttime driving.

-- Stressing the necessity of constantly scanning for potential hazards, including other motorists, pedestrians, bicyclists, animals, and road debris.
+- Stressing the importance of constantly scanning for potential hazards, including other motorists, pedestrians, bicyclists, animals, and road debris.

 - Limiting the number of teen passengers to one for at least the first six months of driving.